Sail Material

 Jib Luff Allowance (JLA)

 The higher JLA cuts will represent the higher in wind speed variations the sail will handle efficiently.
 It is common that as the wind increases so does the fluctuations in speed.
-Hence, it is recommended that one new to the class or the EC12, order a #6 jib with their A suit.
+Hence, higher sag is generally thought to provide a great range for the Jib.
+Lower numbers mean less range and then more tuning specific to that range.

 Top of Page